Supporting Aboriginal Graduate Enhancement (SAGE) Award

 - Self-identify as an Indigenous person to the land we know as Canada (including First Nations (Status/Non-Status), Metis, or Inuit cultural and/or ancestral background)

-- Two letters of reference with at least one from an academic familiar with the student's work/research.
+- One letter of reference from an Academic familiar with the students work/ research

 - CV: Students should demonstrate leadership/ volunteerism; academic involvement

 Note: Budget Form will not be weighted but must be included to determine financial need.